WalletWasabi/WabiSabi/amounts.md

 ### Setup

 In order to verify our reasoning and intuitions we [sampled 8000 input amounts](./AmountOrganization/AmountOrganization/Sample.txt) from Wasabi Wallet 1.0 coinjoins around December 2020, those have not been mixed before.
-We'll use in various ways throughout this document, mostly from code, which source can be found under [AmountOrganization solution.](./AmountOrganization)
+We'll use them in various ways throughout this document, mostly from code, which source can be found under [AmountOrganization solution.](./AmountOrganization)

 #### BASE: WWI Skeleton